Wine Grape Cheat Sheets: Zinfandel

 Typical Aromas of a Merlot-Based Wine:

-• Fruity: Grapes—Merlot is one of the few red vinifera wines that tastes like grapes: Welch’s Grape Juice, Grape Jelly, Grape Jam; Blackberry, Boysenberry, Strawberry, Raspberry, Cranberry, Plum, Ripe Cherry, Currant, Fig, Prune
+• Fruity: Grapes—Merlot is one of the few red vinifera wines that (sometimes) tastes like grapes: look for aromas of Grape Jelly or Grape Jam; Berries (Blackberry, Boysenberry, Strawberry, Raspberry, Cranberry), Plum, Ripe Cherry, Currant, Fig, Prune

 • Floral: Rose, Violet